ethyphallic/KubernetesEnvironmentBuilder/README.md

 # Ecoscape

 Ecoscape is a tool for testing distributed environments within Kubernetes.
+It is originally designed to test Kubernetes remediation strategies.

 ## Getting Started
 To run the Ecoscape Benchmark it is required to have access to a Kubernetes cluster.
 It is assumed that you have the